 Duration: 24 Months

-MEDIATE is a Coordination Action (CA) within the 7th Framework Programme, Theme SST-2007-3.1-01 New mobility concepts for passengers ensuring accessibility for all.
+MEDIATE was a Coordination Action (CA) within the 7th Framework Programme, Theme SST-2007-3.1-01 New mobility concepts for passengers ensuring accessibility for all.

 London on 18-19 November

 The Conference presented the findings of Mediate, a collaborative project funded under the European Commission’s 7th Framework Programme for Research.

 Mediate’s aims have been to establish a common European methodology for measuring accessibility to public transport and to identify good practice in making Europe’s cities more accessible.
 The Conference included details of the self assessment tool which local authorities can use to plan and evaluate accessibility improvements and training in how to use the tool.

 The Conference also showcased the results of a parallel 7th Framework Project Access2All and will draw on good practice examples from other recent projects.

 Discussionsl focused on key policy issues affecting public transport providers, local authorities and disabled and older people as public transport users, such as discounted fares, training staff, accessible information and conflicting needs of passengers.
 The future of the End User Platform was also debated in one of the sessions.

 Proposals from EDF and AGE Platform Europe to DG MOVE: The Passenger Forum (March 2011)

 Based on the experience of the Mediate End user Platform, AGE Platform Europe and EDF made proposals to the European Commission (DG MOVE) regarding the Passenger Forum.
 This joint proposition provide input in relation to how the structure of such a Forum could look like, as well as what stakeholders could be involved.
 In addition, a few remarks are made concerning which topics such a Forum could work on.